taocpp/sequences/README.md

 #### Header `tao/seq/is_any.hpp`

-Integral constant which is true if any boolean parameters is true (logical or).
+Integral constant which is true if any boolean parameter is true (logical or).

 * `is_any< bool... >`